ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Since v0.9.2 Rayleigh-Sommerfeld's integral was added as a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
 This will be useful to combine models that include large volumes of water as the Rayleigh integral benefits considerably a GPU as the Rayleigh-Sommerfeld integral is hyper-parallel.
 The tool has support for 3 GPU backends: CUDA and OpenCL for Windows and Linux, and Metal and OpenCL for macOS.

 # Release notes
+* 1.2.3 - Jan 16th, 2026
+    * Fix buffer size type casting and add gc.collect in 3D FDTD
+    * Switching to compatible version of Rayleigh integral code for CUDA (using real and imag values separated) as it seems something got broken when using complex datatypes in CUDA 13.x.
+Now we use by default a similar implementation as in OpenCL and Metal.
 * 1.2.0 - Dec 13th, 2025
     * Add possibility of air mask in 3D solver
     * Add 2-layer Rayleigh integral for Metal backend